INSULATING GLASS RETROFITS (IGRs)

 SUSTAINABLE ECONOMIC AND ENVIRONMENTAL IMPACT

 According to the IEA, U.S. DOE, and LBNL 20-40% of the total energy savings in buildings, which are responsible for nearly half of all energy consumption and carbon emissions in the U.S. (Architecture 2030), is projected to be from windows and building envelopes.
-Today, it is estimated that about 40% of all commercial and multifamily residential buildings still have single-pane windows according to the U.S. EIA, LBNL, ARPA-E, GSA, and the DOE Building Performance Database (BPD).
-Moreover, half of the remaining 60% is estimated to have older double-pane window systems that lack significantly in performance compared to the current technologies and building and energy code requirements.
+Today, it is estimated that about 40% of all commercial and multifamily residential buildings in the U.S. still have single-pane windows according to the EIA, LBNL, ARPA-E, GSA, and the DOE Building Performance Database (BPD).
+Moreover, half of the remaining 60% is estimated to have lower-performing double-pane window systems that lack significantly in performance compared to the latest technologies and building and energy code requirements.

-For example, if only the office buildings in the U.S. with single-pane windows were upgraded, the typical result of 20% improvement in energy efficiency would translate into more than $1.5 billion in annual savings and about 140 trillion Btu each year in reduced energy consumption.
+If only the single-glazed office buildings in the U.S. were upgraded, the typical result of 20% improvement in energy efficiency would translate into more than $1.5 billion in annual savings and about 140 trillion Btu each year in reduced energy consumption.
 This is equal to about 24 million barrels of oil or more than 10 million metric tons of reduced CO2 emissions per year, which is like removing more than 2 million cars off the streets each year.

 Image: Before-and-after thermal infrared image showing the amount of heat loss from New York City buildings (Original Photo by Tyrone Turner - National Geographic).